IMRCLab/ground-robot-communication/README.md

 7. If you haven't already, build your application with the optimization level `-Og` to enable debugging symbols in the `build\zephyr\zephyr.elf` file.
 8. Add a breakpoint to your code and start the debugging process by clicking on the `Run and Debug` icon in VS Code.
 The program should stop at the breakpoint and you can now debug your application.

-> Note: Please do not accidentally disconnect the `nrf52840 dongle` or the `J-Link EDU Mini` debugger while debugging.
+> Note: Please do not accidentally disconnect the `nrf52840 dongle`, `J-Link EDU Mini` debugger or any other part of the hardware setup while debugging.
 This could brick the `nrf52840 dongle` and you will have to restore its functionality afterward to use it again.
 Always stop the debugging process before disconnecting the devices.

 ## Tasks